amiya-pattnaik/webdriverIO-with-cucumberBDD/README.md

-### WebdriverIO boilerplate code with Cucumber BDD
+### WebdriverIO-v4 boilerplate code with Cucumber BDD

-This repository contains a collection of sample webdriverIO (Selenium - Node.js/JavaScript) projects and libraries that demonstrate how to use the tool and develop automation script using the Cucumber (v 3.0.0) BDD framework.
+This repository contains a collection of sample webdriverIO-v4 (Selenium - Node.js/JavaScript) projects and libraries that demonstrate how to use the tool and develop automation script using the Cucumber (v 3.x) BDD framework.
 It support ES5 to ES8 (via babel-register) and uses Grunt to manage tasks, provides utilities to read data from MS-Excel, executes SQL statements to any database for end to end testing.
 It generate Spec, JUNIT, Allure, JSON reporters as well.

 ### Installation